ctkelley/NotebookSIAMFANL/README.md

    1. OAC-1740309
    2. DMS-1745654
    3. DMS-1906446
+3. Department of Energy grant DE-NA003967

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation or the Army Research Office.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation, the Department of Energy, or the Army Research Office.